kollokollo/X11Basic/README.md

     make static

 at the shell prompt.
-The produced file is independant of the x11basic library and does not need the x11basic framework to be installed.
+The produced file is independent of the x11basic library and does not need the x11basic framework to be installed.

 After X11Basic has been compiled and linked successfully, you can start it